corentinlebas45/uxodocs/docs/fast2/getting-started/create-workflow.md

 From left to right :

-- _Run as new_: When a campaign is run for the first time , a pop-up will ask you to put a name.
+- _Run as new_:<br /> When a campaign is run for the first time , a pop-up will ask you to put a name.
 Otherwise, a new campaign is created keeping the original campaign name and incrementing the `_Try` number.
-- _Rerun_: Fast2 will run the same campaign again.
+- _Rerun_:<br /> Fast2 will run the same campaign again.
 No any campaign will be created.
-- _Stop_: For a running campaign, you have the opportunity to stop its process.
+- _Stop_:<br /> For a running campaign, you have the opportunity to stop its process.
 Notice that the stop button becomes a _Resume_ button once the campaign is stopped.

 :::info